 There are concrete things we all can do to help young people make healthy and safe decisions around alcohol use.
 Start by talking to the young people in your life about the serious physical and emotional harms of alcohol use as a teen.
 Share your expectations of no alcohol use.
 Tell them you do not want them to use any substances.
 Also provide solid supervision of young people and monitor where they are and who they are with.
 Make time for positive activities like meals, cooking, going for a walk or watching a show.
 This builds a strong sense of belonging and connectedness to community, family and school.
 Help build skills around handling emotions, especially a tolerance to cope with strong negative feelings.
 Practice setting limits and managing stress in your own life, so youth see you cope with healthy strategies.
 Finally, teach refusal skills.
 Young people need to feel they have the skills and ability to say “no” when they are offered alcohol or other substances.

 Talk with young people, family members and friends in your life about the negative consequences of excessive alcohol use or underage drinking.
 You can influence their attitudes and beliefs around use and prevent problems.
-Learn more about the risks so you can provide honest direct answers when talking with your child about cannabis use.
+Learn more about the risks so you can provide honest direct answers when talking with your child about alcohol use.
 Talking about the risks is an important prevention strategy.

 Talk with your child about healthy forms of coping.
 Many young people say they use alcohol to relieve their stress and anxiety.
 Explore other ways to relax.